 I went to my first Gay Games Board Meeting, in Berlin after the Amsterdam games of 98.
 I went as an observer – so I couldn’t speak officially, just be there, but I was saying things behind the scenes.
 I later met Ivan (Out to Swim swimmer and founder of Out for Sport) in Chicago in 2006, and he inspired me to get more involved.
 Ivan was supposed to go to the Lyon Board meeting, but he was in hospital so I went instead of him.
 There was a position of Female Vice President for diversity and no one was going for it.
 The guys were saying that I should go for it and I was saying ‘No, I’ve only just got here and I don’t know what I’m doing.’
 They were really encouraging, so I phoned Ivan and he said ‘Go for it.’
 He was really excited and when someone like that gives you that inspiration, you’ve got to keep going.
 That’s what we need, inspirational people to keep it going.
 I hope I am as inspirational to people as he was.
 I know there are inspirational women out there, come, we need you.

 I was Diversity Vice President for a year.
 I’ve always been involved in one way or another but never thought that anyone took any notice of me.
 When we did the bid for London 2018 I knew I had to be involved.
-We didn’t have enough money to send people to do the presentation in Cleveland, so I funded myself.
 Then when we didn’t get the bid, in the midst of all the upset, the male co-president approached me to apply for the vacant post of Female co-president and I am now doing this.
 I very much enjoy what I do on the board.
 We need younger people, we need more people of colour and more women coming in.
 We’re getting there, but it’s been a big challenge.
 It’s really pushed my confidence – I can’t be shy.
 If I can be a good role model then that’s half of what I’ve intended to do.
 You need to have a strong woman at the head of it because the board is mainly North American males.
 In the role I’ve never been so much under attack in my life, it’s like everything to do with LGBT sport that goes wrong, is my fault so it’s also being able to speak up about these things and take responsibility.

 I don’t like sitting around and moaning.
 I’m more about talking about things, getting them sorted and if there’s a negative, let’s make a positive.
 We all get on, and enjoy spending time with each other.
 We have to remind ourselves that the reason we are here, it’s what the participants get out of it that brings the most joy.